Remote Work Resources

 - T-Mobile: Soon allowing all mobile phones to enable hotspots for 60 days at no extra charge

 If you are currently searching for internet access, some MU Extension offices have the capacity to provide Wi-Fi while accommodating the need for social distancing within their buildings.
 We ask that you call the office ahead of time to schedule your visit so we can prepare to serve you with limited contact.
 In some counties, local officials may close extension offices, so you may also consider offices in counties that are close to you.
 The county administrative assistant at your chosen location will provide you with the appropriate process for accessing the building and using the Wi-Fi.

-Collaboration on campus doesn’t look like it did a month ago.
 The use of Zoom makes remote communication possible, yet as its popularity skyrocketed, it became a target for bad actors.
 We take the security of your academic technology very seriously and want to ensure you have the best technology options for teaching, learning, research, outreach and administrative work.

 We feel that Zoom is acting quickly on privacy and security concerns, and we are confident the platform is both safe and effective.
 We are monitoring Zoom’s updates to security and privacy, and encourage you to take an active role in your account’s security settings to help further prevent and mitigate uninvited guests or inappropriate actions by others in Zoom meetings.